akash007ganga/kubernetes/README.md

 #Create a Service named nginx of type NodePort to expose pod nginx's port 80 on port 30080 on the nodes:

-`kubectl expose pod nginx --port=80 --name nginx-service --type=NodePort --dry-run=client -o yaml` (This will automatically use the pod's labels as selectors, but you cannot specify the node port.
+`kubectl expose pod nginx --name nginx-service --port=80  --type=NodePort --dry-run=client -o yaml` (This will automatically use the pod's labels as selectors, but you cannot specify the node port.
 You have to generate a definition file and then add the node port in manually before creating the service with the pod.)

 `kubectl create service nodeport nginx --tcp=80:80 --node-port=30080 --dry-run=client -o yaml` (This will not use the pods labels as selectors)

 Both the above commands have their own challenges.
-While one of it cannot accept a selector the other cannot accept a node port.
+While one of it cannot accept a node port the other cannot accept a seletor.
 I would recommend going with the `kubectl expose` command.
 If you need to specify a node port, generate a definition file using the same command and manually input the nodeport before creating the service.

 #Deploy a redis pod using the redis:alpine image with the labels set to tier=db.
 root@controlplane:~# kubectl run redis --image=redis:alpine --dry-run=client -l tyer=db -o yaml > redis-pod.yaml